-Specific buildings of historic interest include, Hatfield House, the Old Palace, St Ethelreda’s church and Mary Church.
+Specific buildings of historic interest include, (Hatfield House, the Old Palace,) St Ethelreda’s church and Mary Church.

 Architecture: The area has many examples of historic building styles.
 Many of the older buildings were made from a brickworks in Hatfield House and the changes in technology in brick manufacture and building construction can be traced through the buildings of the area.